Stilone/MG/README.md

 - **TypeScript** 📝

 ## Getting Started:
-To run the application locally, follow these simple steps
+To run the application locally, follow these simple steps.
 You can either follow the link:

 🌐 https://stilone.github.io/MG/ 🌐